USRSE/usrse.github.io/_events/2020/2020-09-community-call.md

 Other topics are also welcome!
 Bring them up on the call or on Slack.

-The Zoom connection details and a link to the draft US-RSE Communications Guide is posted in the general channel on Slack.
+The Zoom connection details are posted in the general channel on Slack.